 There are currently less than 700 children living with a transplant in the UK.
 90 of these children receive follow-up care at Evelina London.

 We strive to provide high quality evidence based care.
-Our results are comparable to both national and international data and can be viewed at www.nhsbt.org.uk.
+Our results are comparable to both national and international data and can be viewed on the NHS blood and transplant website.

-We're a highly committed consultant led team, supported by a transplant clinical nurse specialist and other professionals (please see our kidney team page for details).
+We are a consultant led team, supported by a transplant clinical nurse specialist and other professionals (please see our kidney team page for details).
 We have strong links with our adult kidney colleagues at Guy’s Hospital.

 Live donor transplant programme